yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/10-visibility/README.md

 If the label visualization exceeds the label layout, it is considered invisible, even if the overflowing part of the visualization is in the viewport. yFiles for HTML will cause the item to disappear prematurely as it nears the borders of the viewport.

 To make this more evident, the "tail" of the speech balloon has been made larger in this sample.
 Observe the animation of the red labels, which flicker when they reach the top border of the viewport.
-To prevent this, we have to implement `isVisible`.
+To prevent this, we have to implement [isVisible](https://docs.yworks.com/yfileshtml/api/LabelStyleBase#isVisible).
 The yellow labels use an adjusted style and leave/enter the viewport smoothly.

 ```
 protected isVisible(